Analyzing Southern Missouri Bancorp (SMBC) & Its Peers

 Southern Missouri Bancorp pays an annual dividend of $0.64 per share and has a dividend yield of 1.4%.
 Southern Missouri Bancorp pays out 21.3% of its earnings in the form of a dividend.
 As a group, “Savings institutions, except federal” companies pay a dividend yield of 2.2% and pay out 28.2% of their earnings in the form of a dividend.
 Southern Missouri Bancorp has raised its dividend for 1 consecutive years.

-This is a summary of recent ratings and price targets for Southern Missouri Bancorp and its rivals, as reported by MarketBeat.
+This is a summary of recent ratings and recommmendations for Southern Missouri Bancorp and its competitors, as reported by MarketBeat.com.

 |Sell Ratings